Open Korean Corpora: A Practical Report: Accessible Resources

 \paragraph{National Institute of Korean Language} (NIKL) is an institution that establishes the norm for Korean linguistics\footnote{\url{https://www.korean.go.kr/}}.
 However, at the same time, it usually undergoes the massive dataset construction from the view of computational linguistics, to apt to the new wave of language artificial intelligence (AI).
-Widely known ones include Korean word dictionaries\footnote{The search portal is provided in \url{https://stdict.korean.go.kr/main/main.do} while the full word and content list are available at \url{https://github.com/korean-word-game/db}} and Sejong Corpus \cite{kim2006korean}\footnote{\url{https://ithub.korean.go.kr/user/guide/corpus/guide1.do}}.
+Widely known ones include Korean word dictionaries\footnote{The search portal is provided in \url{https://stdict.korean.go.kr/main/main.do} while the full word and content list are available at \url{https://github.com/korean-word-game/db}} and Sejong Corpus \cite{kim2006korean}\footnote{The corpus is officially available through the NIKL portal at \url{https://kli.korean.go.kr/corpus/main/requestMain.do}.
+For preprocessed versions, one can also refer to \url{https://github.com/coolengineer/sejong-corpus}.}.
 The dictionary contains fundamental and new lexicons that make up Korean (along with the content), and the Sejong Corpus is a large-scale labeled NLP pipeline corpus for the tasks such as constituency and dependency parsing, mainly provided in \textit{.xlm}-like format.
 Besides, recently, labeled corpora of about 300 million word size is released\footnote{\url{https://corpus.korean.go.kr/}}, covering inter-sentence tasks such as similarity and entailment.
+The corpora (comprising approximately 169 datasets as of February 2026) are continuously being updated regarding typos and inappropriate contents, upon user report and academic feedback.

 \paragraph{Electronics and Telecommunications Research Institute} (ETRI) has been collecting, refining, and tagging language processing and speech learning data over a long period of time\footnote{\url{https://www.etri.re.kr/intro.html}}.
 Aside from NIKL, which mainly focuses on classical NLP pipelines, ETRI has also built a database for semantic analysis and question answering (QA), which are the outcome of a project Exo-brain\footnote{\url{http://exobrain.kr/pages/ko/result/outputs.jsp}}.
 The project includes syntax-semantic ones such as part of speech (POS) tagging and semantic role labeling (SRL), simultaneously providing construction guidelines for the corpora.